 - The Phantom Tollbooth (the movie, not the book) eats itself after Milo goes through it.

-- In My Little Pony Equestria Girls, the human Pinkie Pie tries to follow Twilight Sparkle back to Equestria, but bumps into the wall where the portal was, since it has just closed.
+- At the end of the first movie, the human Pinkie Pie tries to follow Twilight Sparkle back to Equestria, but bumps into the wall where the portal was, since it has just closed.

 Films — Live-Action